ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

   * The Heartwood activation block has an all-zeroes `history_root_hash` field, and an empty list of previous subtree roots.

+## Main Chain Tip
+[main-chain-tip]: #main-chain-tip

+The main chain tip determines the set of valid, historical Zcash transactions.
+The main chain tip is updated whenever a new block is received:

+First, the set of chain tips is updated:
+* if the new block uniquely extends an existing chain tip, that existing chain tip is replaced by the new block.
+* if the new block forks from the ancestor of an existing tip, the new block is added to the set of chain tips.

+Then, the new main tip is selected, according to these rules:
+* the main tip is the chain tip with the greatest cumulative proof of work, calculated according to the Zcash Specification.
+(This is a consensus rule.)
+* as a tie-breaker, if multiple chain tips have equal cumulative work, and one of those tips is the current main tip, the main tip does not change.
+(This is *not* a consensus rule, because it depends on download and verification order on each local node.)
+  * Note: zcashd chooses the first block that was downloaded on the local node.
+But in Zebra, we want to avoid tracking an associated download time for each block (in memory and on disk).
+* as a tie-breaker, if the main tip is not one of the chain tips with the greatest cumulative work, the chain tip with the lowest BlockHeaderHash becomes the main chain tip.
+(This is *not* a consensus rule.
+But just in case we want to turn it into a consensus rule in future, we specify that the comparison should happen in little-endian byte order.)
+  * Note: Since the `ChainTipUpdater` has exclusive access to the chain tips, this should be impossible, unless a network upgrade changes the proof of work rules.

 # Drawbacks
 [drawbacks]: #drawbacks